Atticus29/dataJitsu/specs.md

 # TODO high priority
-- [ ] Track reasons for reputation awards and deductions (date, note/flag, points)
 - [ ] Add new move options to every section
 - [ ] Make new directive for match start
 - [ ] Display flagged moves in admin after they have been flagged X times (define in constants.ts)
 - [ ] See what happens when you try to add new submission name
 - [ ] Add interesting exchange or something like that
-- [ ] Some annotation manipultations affect video play for another person's instance (test using aws version and localhost version?)
+- [ ] Some annotation manipulations affect video play for another person's instance (test using aws version and localhost version?)
   - [ ] Characterize the problem better
 - [ ] Enter upon password completion for login should trigger login button
 - [ ] Tournaments from a dropdown